fbpx

 In fact, it turns what could be a straightforward recycling process into a complex puzzle.

-Making of a NOTE biodegradable pen
+Making of a NOTE 100% biodegradable paper refill

 At NOTE, creating our biodegradable pens begins with a commitment to sustainability and innovation.